Thursday, October 1, 2009

 Here at Moving On Up, Inc.™ customer satisfaction is our highest priority.
 The moving industry is known to be of ill-reputation - especially in Florida - and as a result, our company has worked very hard to establish a trustworthy and reputable service to protect the valued items of the families and offices that we move.

 As with any large company that has been in business for a prolonged period of time, there are occasions when our customers and our staff do not see eye to eye.
-Moving On Up™ thus offers arbitration to our customers through the Better Business Bureau in the event that any damage or loss has occurred during a move.
+Moving On Up™ thus offers arbitration through an independent customer service agency in the event that any damage or loss has occurred during a move.
 While we cannot guarantee that every claimant will be satisfied with the outcome of their claim, we nonetheless aim to provide professional and courteous service to all of our customers.

 Know Your Rights.